 Refrain From Giving Ultimatums

-In most cases, people develop alcohol addictions because they think it’s the best solution to their hurt, stress, frustration, etc. Giving an ultimatum will only increase the addict’s misery.
+In most cases, people develop alcohol addictions because they think it’s the best solution to soothe their hurt, stress, or frustration.
+Giving an ultimatum will only increase the addict’s misery.

 There are several useful treatment programs, such as: